BrsDincer/Psychological-Assistant/README.md

 - When you get unexpected answers, please seek support from your advisor or experts.
 - It is in the experimental stage and is only ready for pre-use.
 - Please report any external abuse.

+### API KEY
+- You should add your own _OpenAI_ API key in "tokeninit.txt" file.
+Make sure you enter a valid key or the program will not run.

 ## How To Use